mobi-css/mobi.css/site/docs.md

 ### Layout

-Mobi.css provides two kinds of containers, `container` and `container-side`, as well as a simple but flexible grid system.
+Mobi.css includes a simple but flexible system for laying out your project, including `container`, grid system, flex utilities, etc.

 #### `container`

 A `container` contains all of your contents, one page should have only one `container`.
-In most cases, `container` is the child of `<body>`.

 On a mobile device (with width less than 768px), `container` will fill entire width of screen.